TREATMENTS

 -

-Includes medical history review and transvaginal ultrasound.
+Consultation includes your medical history and transvaginal ultrasound.

 -